 Whether solo, in a trio or with the group Aksham, Marc Perrenoud plays with several formations and performs in many concert halls and festivals around the world such as the Montreux Jazz Festival, Jazz at Lincoln Center, Snug Harbor, Ronnie Scott's, the London Jazz Festival, the Buenos Aires International Jazz Festival and Jazz in Marciac.
 He also has also performed in the major Chinese cities (Beijing, Shanghai, Hangzhou), Hong Kong, and Taipei, Taiwan.

 His rich discography includes numerous solo, duo and trio recordings.
 In 2006 he released Stream Out, a duet with French drummer Sylvain Ghio, which was nominated for "Best Jazz Record 2006" by the American magazine All About Jazz.
+He released in 2023 a new album with David Enhco in tribute to Chet Baker.

 In 2007, he won the Patino Grant, in collaboration with the Cité internationale des arts de Paris, and performed at the Sunside and the Duc des Lombards, among others.
 He undertook his first tour with his trio and visited Argentina, Uruguay and Chile.